SGonzalez44/node-db-challenge/README.md

 Relational databases are used to save our data and SQL is the language used to interacts with our databases.

 - [ ] Why do tables need a `primary key`?
-Tacles need an PK so that we can log all of our information and boost ourperformance speed and normalization process.
+Tables need an PK so that we can log all of our information and boost our performance speed and normalization process.

 - [ ] What is the name given to a table column that references the primary key on another table.
 That would be the foreign key